You can do various quick configuration changes such as enable, disable devices using Xinput via Terminal in Linux in general. Here’s how.

 Xinput is a utility that gives you configuration options to control mouse, keyboard, touchpad, and touch screen devices in Linux (applicable for all Linux distributions such as Ubuntu and Fedora).
 It is part of

 xorg-xinput package, which provides various device services.

 How to enable, and disable devices using Xinput

 Open up the terminal.
-To list out all the devices connected to your computer run below command.
-It will list out all devices with their device ID.
-This device ID is important because you have to pass it as an argument when enabling or disabling any device.
+To list all the devices connected to your computer, run the below command.
+It will list all devices with their device ID.
+This device ID is necessary because you have to pass it as an argument when enabling or disabling any device.

-The above command should give you a list of devices with ID – something like this.
-You can see all the keyboards (in case you have multiple keyboards attached), touchpad, pointing devices are listed with their device ID.
+The above command should give you a list of devices with ID – something like this (see the below image).
+You can see all the keyboards (in case you have multiple keyboards attached), touchpads, pointing devices are listed with their device ID.

 You can easily figure out by name which device they represent.